dymmond/asyncz/docs/triggers.md

 ## IntervalTrigger

-If you want to run the job periodically, this is the trigger for you then.
+If you want to run the task periodically, this is the trigger for you then.
 The advantage of this trigger is that you can specify also the `start_at` and `end_at` making it more custom for your needs.